Policies and strategies

 The aims of the National Park Management Plan are carried through into objectives for the Authority in our annually-published Corporate Plan.
 The Corporate Plan explains in detail the role of the Authority and our medium term objectives.

-Our Action Plan sets out the specific actions we intend to complete to meet these objectives in the year ahead.
+Our Action Plan sets out the specific actions we intend to complete each year to meet these objectives.